These 5 products have better prices than you'll get on Black Friday -- but there's a catch

 Jabra has released its new Elite 75t ($180), which is smaller than the 65t and features better battery life and USB-C charging.
 If you can't afford that, the earlier Elite 65t can be had for $90 and there's currently a $5 bonus discount, bringing the price down to $85 -- less than half that of the new model.
 Read our Jabra Elite 65t review.

 Bang & Olufsen Beoplay H4 Wireless Headphones were became available in a second-generation model for $300.
-This first generation model, which is a very good Bluetooth over-ear headphone (no noise-cancelling), can be had for as low as $109 if you buy it renewed (there's also a bonus 5% discount available at checkout).
+This first generation model, which is a very good Bluetooth over-ear headphone (no noise canceling), can be had for as low as $109 if you buy it renewed (there's also a bonus 5% discount available at checkout).
 Best Buy is selling it for $190 new.
 We have see the renewed version selling for as low as $90 back in September.
 Read our Beoplay H4 Wireless review.

-The Beoplay H9i is the second-generation of Bang & Olufsen's over-ear noise-cancelling headphones.
-The latest model (3rd generation), now simply called the H9, has some small upgrades, including better battery life.
-But the H9i is still an excellent wireless noise-cancelling headphone that's comfortable to wear.
+The Beoplay H9i is the second generation of Bang & Olufsen's over-ear noise-canceling headphones.
+The latest model (third generation), now simply called the H9, has some small upgrades, including better battery life.
+But the H9i is still an excellent wireless noise-canceling headphone that's comfortable to wear.
 You can buy it new for around $300.

 Discuss: These 5 products have better prices than you'll get on Black Friday -- but there's a catch